felixvanoost/Reflow-Oven-Controller/README.md

 This project consists of two main components:

-- An Arduino, which monitors and controls an off-the-shelf toaster oven to follow a user-defined thermal profile.
+- An Arduino Uno to monitor and control almost any off-the-shelf toaster oven to follow a user-defined thermal profile.
-- A Python script, which provides a text-based UI and displays a live plot of the oven temperature data on a computer.
+- A Python script to provide a text-based UI and display a live plot of the oven temperature data on a computer.

 Four thermal profile parameters are user-configurable: